evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_50_e-tron_quattro/_index.md

 ## Availability & Pricing

 This model had a world premiere on 14.04.2021, and deliveries started in January 2022.
 This models has now been discontined.
+This model has been replaced by [Audi Q4 Sportback 45 e-tron](/models/audi/q4_e-tron/q4_sportback_45_e-tron).
 {{< pagenavigation b_url="../" b_title="Audi Q4 e-tron" f_url="rangeandconsumption/" f_title="Range" >}}